grafana/grafana/docs/sources/plugins/installation.md

 1. In a web browser, navigate to the official [Grafana Plugins page](https://grafana.com/plugins) and find a plugin that you want to install.
 2. Click the plugin, and then click the **Installation** tab.
-3. In the **For** field, select the organization that contains the Grafana instance you want to install the plugin on.

 ## Install plugin on Hosted Grafana

-On the Installation tab, click the name of the Hosted Grafana instance that you want to install the plugin on.
+On the Installation tab, in the **For** field, click the name of the Hosted Grafana instance that you want to install the plugin on.

 Grafana handles the plugin installation automatically.